 Community's newspaper, the Practical Christian, reported, "In a humble manner a few names gathered beneath a rude bower in His temple who fills all space, to commemorate the glorious First of August."
 The event grew until, by the mid-1850s, it was attracting between one and two thousand people, with well-known speakers such as Sojourner Truth and Frederick Douglass.
 Friends of Adin Ballou revived the tradition with "Poetry for Peace in the Park" in 2010.
 The "Picnic in the Park" is a family event with an open mike to speak on social issues, play music, share poetry or other readings.
 Like the Hopedale pioneers, in August we gather "in a humble manner, beneath a rude bower" to express our visions of peace and our aspirations toward justice.
-Fall Lecture: The Fall Lecture is held each year in late October or early November.
+Fall Lecture: The Fall Lecture is held each year in October or November.
 In recent years this lecture has been well attended by peace activists, history buffs, students from local schools and community activists.
-Past lectures include: "Hoping Still: Carrying Adin Ballou's Peace Torch into the 21st Century", which highlighted modern efforts to address Ballou's 19th century concerns, such as war resistance and the building of a culture of peace; "Abolitionism in Hopedale", about Hopedale's legacy of sheltering runaway slaves and promoting freedom before the Civil War; "Women in the Early Hopedale Community", focused on the prominent women and the powerful role they played in furthering equal rights in America; "The Tragedy of Adin Ballou", which highlighted Ballou's frustrations and failures; "Theorists of Nonviolence: Ballou, Tolstoy, Gandhi & Sharp", which described Ballou's influence on some of the greatest peace advocates of modern times.
+Past lectures include: "Abby Kelley Foster Returned to Hopedale after 150+ years!"
+Historical interpreter Victoria Belisle presented the thoughts and ideas of the famous 19th century abolitionist and suffragist Abby Kelly Foster; "Hoping Still: Carrying Adin Ballou's Peace Torch into the 21st Century", highlighted modern efforts to address Ballou's 19th century concerns, such as war resistance and the building of a culture of peace; "Abolitionism in

+Hopedale", about Hopedale's legacy of sheltering runaway slaves and promoting freedom before the Civil War; "Women in the Early Hopedale Community", focused on the prominent women and the powerful role they played in furthering equal rights in America; "The Tragedy of Adin Ballou", which highlighted Ballou's frustrations and failures; "Theorists of Nonviolence: Ballou, Tolstoy, Gandhi & Sharp", which described Ballou's influence on some of the greatest peace advocates of modern times.